executablebooks/sphinx-book-theme/docs/notebooks.md

 The traditional Jupyter Notebook interface allows you to toggle **output scrolling** for your cells.
 This allows you to visualize part of a long output without it taking up the entire page.
+Let us see how sidenotes{sidenote}`This is sidenote text` look like.

+Here is another sidenote for you{sidenote}`This is a second sidenote text`.
+Nothing too fancy.
 You can trigger this behavior in Jupyter Book by adding the following tag to a cell's metadata: